 Ransomware comes in two types.
 The first encrypts the files on a computer or network; the second locks a user’s screen.
-“Some ransomware will also act like a worm – as was the case with WannaCry – and once inside a network, will spread laterally to other machines without interaction by the attacker or the infected user.
+“Some ransomware will also act like a worm – as with WannaCry – and, once inside a network, will spread laterally to other machines without interaction by the attacker or the infected user.

 Malware is presented as ransomware, but the files are not decrypted after the ransom is paid.
 This is known as ‘wiper’ malware.

-Email phishing still remains the top attack vector for all malicious activity.
+Email phishing remains the top attack vector for all malicious activity.

 Ransomware can be devastating to an individual or an organization.
 Anyone with important data stored on their computer or network is at risk, including government or law enforcement agencies, healthcare systems, or other critical infrastructure entities.
-Recovery can be a difficult process that may require the services of a reputable data recovery specialist like Itpro Miami Corp, and some victims pay to recover their files.
-However, we haven’t seen that individuals will recover their files if they pay the ransom.
+Recovery can be a complex process that may require the services of a reputable data recovery specialist like Itpro Miami Corp, and some victims pay to recover their files.
+However, we have yet to see that individuals will recover their files if they pay the ransom.

 Whatever you do, it is agreed that paying the ransom is a big mistake.
-Funding cyber criminals also funds larger cyber-attacks, so it must be reiterated that paying won’t always get make the issue go away.
+Funding cyber criminals also supports larger cyber-attacks, so it must be reiterated that paying won’t always make the issue disappear.

-A proper backup system was in place and had taken steps to prevent malware from infecting the network.
+A proper backup system was in place, and steps were taken to prevent malware from infecting the network.